brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 ```

 There is only one problem.
 We use the same observables multiple times in our template.
 Since observables are cold by default, they will get executed every time there is a subscription.
 In Angular, this means a subscription for every async pipe.
 For performance reasons, we only want to recalculate these streams when something actually changes.
-For that purpose, we can try to use the **share()** operator from RxJS.
-The **share()** operator is an alias for **publish().refCount()** and will share the subscription.
+For that purpose, we can try to use the ```share()``` operator from RxJS.
+The ```share()``` operator is an alias for ```publish().refCount()``` and will share the subscription.

 However, that creates some problems with Angular and its async pipe.
 The situation of the problem goes like this:

 - Since we are using BehaviorSubjects, the streams will get an initial value (which is what we want, of course).
-- The share() operator will emit that value when the AppComponent is initialized (before the template and async pipes are loaded).
+- The share() operator will emit that value on the first subscription
 - When the app is initialized, the async pipes will start subscribing to the stream.
-- Because the async pipe subscribed after the value was emitted, the value is gone.
+- Because the first async pipe triggered the first emit the rest of the async pipes will miss that value.

 **Solution: shareReplay() will emit those values but keep track of them.
 That way, the async pipes will never miss a value.**